by Michael Botur

 Harriet stood, fingers curled in tiny fists of outrage.
 ‘HE’S SAYING WE HAVE TO DO SOMETHING!’

-We assured our protein shake-sipping flatmate we’d keep the noise down.
+We assured our protein shake-sipping flatmate we would attempt to decimate the decibels.

 ‘There’s two hours left before lectures start and everybody’ll see this review making fun of us,’ Harriet pointed out.
 ‘We can print our own pages.
 Paste them into The Guide over that wanker’s silly fucking list with our own list.
 The laundromat’s got a photocopier.
 Who’s got money?’

 We all turned and looked at Si, who was nodding slowly and sadly.
-Si’s family owned factories around the world.
+Si’s family owned printeries around the world.
 Of course he’d pay.

 High on excitement, we cobbled together our own list of notorious literature on Si’s laptop.
 We thrice named Jean-Paul Fernandes on our roll of shame.
 The list spilled over the first page, so it made sense to make it a two-pager.
 We wanted to add some art, and some of our best poems.
 It expanded into a small four page zine.
 We had a brief meeting of our Review Board, then commenced publication.